learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 > **Note**: From here on out, this lesson gets pretty abstract!
 If you're
 > feeling confident with arrays and objects and are curious how to write some
 > abstract code to iterate over nested objects, continue on; otherwise, feel
-> free to skip to the conclusion.
+> free to continue to the next lesson.

 Our initial shallow object had a lot of drawbacks, but one advantage of it is that it was very easy to iterate over all of the information: